 Will money gifts to Adult Kids really help them?
 Do financial bailouts enable our children and make them dependent on us as parents?
 Here are 8 ways to help without enabling them.

 Money Gifts for Adult Kids — What Should We Do?

 We have three grown kids.
 Two are doing fine, but the youngest one is married with two kids and is struggling financially.
 They are behind on their mortgage and credit card bills and they are constantly coming to us asking for help . . . and we’ve been giving it.

 What should we do to help them?
 We don’t want to enable them, but we want to help our grown kids.
 Is it crazy to want to help them?

 Repeatedly shelling out money gifts to adult kids won’t help

-Giving money gifts to family members is a touchy subject, and doesn’t always help the recipient.
+Giving money gifts to adult kids or family members is a touchy subject and doesn’t always help the recipient.